AZ2100/neuron_find_game/README.md

-## This will bring up a `pygame` window which you will see an image on the left and buttons on the right
+## This will bring up a `pygame` window in which you will see an image on the left and buttons on the right

 ![Alt Text](https://media.giphy.com/media/3gWIfrVa37glvztGOh/giphy.gif)